tsheringphuntsho18/tsheringphuntsho18.github.io/_posts/2024-03-10-SWS101_FlippedClass1.md

-## Topic what i learned from over the wire bandit wargame
+## Topic: what i learned from over the wire bandit wargame
 I have completed bandit wargame  till level 20 -> level 21.
 It was a challenging game as I was just a beginner to terminal.
 In each level I learned a new terminal command.

 ### Level 0